 Last week we published my Logitech UE 900 earbud review.
-It’s a great product, albeit enormously expensive.
+It’s a great product, albeit enormously expensive, just like the Sony WF 1000XM3 and the Shure SE215.
 Beyond the price, I also kvetch about the drawbacks concerning the earbud earpieces.
-They fit deep and tight in to your unassuming ear holes, resulting in inevitable ear aches after extended use.
+They fit deep and tight into your unassuming ear holes, resulting in inevitable ear aches after extended use.
 The problem is not specific to the UE 900 set, so much as an inherent issue with that particular earpiece design.
 Unfortunately, it’s used by the majority of companies with similar products.
 That means even the best earbuds can have similar problems.

-What does stick out quite notably are the look of the oversized earpieces.
-Fanny Wang has gone for a completely unique design for silicone tips.
-They look like a baby’s “sippy” cup complete with grip handle.
+What does stick out quite notably is the look of the oversized earpieces.
+Fanny Wang has gone for a unique design for silicone tips.
+They look like a baby’s “sippy” cup complete with a grip handle.
 No joke!
 But they work fabulously and the grip handle I mentioned, works to grip your outer ear for added support.
-All that fits in your ear is the angled tips.
-Finally we have a set of earbuds that don’t try to dip a hole to China through your cochlea.
+All that fits in your ear are the angled tips.
+Finally, we have a set of earbuds that don’t try to dip a hole to China through your cochlea.
 The resulting comfort is amazing.
-Plus no one will miss that old ear-ach drudgery of traditional ear tips.
+Plus no one will miss that old ear-ache drudgery of traditional ear tips.

-Related: Are you looking for a sturdy pair of earbuds with fantastic sound quality?
-Then, our V-Moda Zn review is a must read.
+Related: Are you looking for a sturdy pair of earbuds with the fantastic sound quality?
+Then, our V-Moda ZN review is a must-read.

 The unique design is a success.
 The Fanny Wang Wang Buds provide endless comfort and some truly compelling audio quality.
 Bass still booms while highs and midranges retain clarity.
 I keep the volume just shy of full tilt.
-There is little distortion but I found the audio to retain better clarity this way.
-The included in-line mic hold no issues with responsive buttons and a well-position receiver.
-Call quality is clear and callers had not complaint on the receiving end.
+There is a little distortion but I found the audio to retain better clarity this way.
+The included in-line mic holds no issues with responsive buttons and a well-position receiver.
+Call quality is clear and callers had no complaints on the receiving end.

-Bottom Line: The Wang Bud by Fanny Wang are exceptional.
+Bottom Line: The Wang Bud by Fanny Wang is exceptional.
 The comfort is hard to beat.
 But it’s how that comfort also enhances the audio quality, that leaves me thoroughly impressed.